klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 Let's now ask the question differently.
 If we only change the number of sites live by 2025, how many do we need to justify the current share price of $1.40?

 Answer: about 2600.
-In other words, excluding execution risk, we need a 350-site contract to be at fair value with free optionality.
+In other words, excluding execution risk, we need a 350-site new contract to be at fair value with free optionality.
+To be fair though, a contract with a different operator (not Orange) would add even more value, as it would provide stronger validation of the model and more diversification.

 ### A word on the jockey